 Today's employees increasingly demand flexibility in their working environment and expect to connect and communicate with the mothership irrespective of their location or device they use.
 This creates a delicate balance for the business as it tries to accommodate its staff whilst maintaining control of corporate information and access to it.
 As the workforce becomes more mobile, the threat to intellectual property has soared as the data is now outside of the business's traditional, perimeter-based defences.

 Those traditional security defences are no longer enough to secure data on the move and, whilst most businesses recognise this and the need for data encryption, unsecured devices are still in use and are regularly lost or stolen, putting sensitive data at risk.
-More than 25 percent of all “breach events” in the first half of 2016 were due to the loss or theft of various devices and removable media; and that is just within the financial services sector, according to a report by Bitglass.
+Over 25 percent of all “breach events” in the first half of 2016 were due to the loss or theft of various devices and removable media; and that is just within the financial services sector, according to a report by Bitglass.

 Whilst there are numerous attacks intent on bringing down infrastructure and intentionally targeting intellectual property, one of the biggest threats to businesses still remains the theft, loss and misuse of sensitive information on mobile devices.